-The Department of Labor has a time tracking app that construction employee can download.
+Did you know that the Department of Labor has a time tracking app that construction employee can download?
 It makes it easy for them to track their hours and calculate their wages.
 Are you still using manual timekeeping systems and spreadsheet scheduling?
 You might not be tracking as accurately as an employee with an app provided by the agency that enforces the laws.

 Note: The preceding story is true.
 However, names, locations, and other identifying details have been changed to protect the privacy of the people involved.

 Updated October 18, 2022.
 Originally published March 13, 2019.

 A new sick and safe time law will go into effect on January 1, 2024, impacting Minnesota employers.
 The Minnesota sick and safe time law requires employers to provide paid leave to eligible employees who work in the state.
 To qualify for paid leave, employees must work at least 80 hours in a year for…Read More